telerik/ajax-docs/controls/ribbonbar/radribbonbar-items/ribbonbargallery/ribbonbargallery.md

 * **ItemWidth** - property that sets the width of each GalleryItem inside the Gallery.

-* **Columns** - propert that sets the number of columns that the GalleryItems should be displayed in.The Gallery itself does not have a Width property therefore the Width is calculated to fit the exact number of items horizontally as specified in the Columns property.
+* **Columns** - property that sets the number of columns that the GalleryItems should be displayed in.The Gallery itself does not have a Width property therefore the Width is calculated to fit the exact number of items horizontally as specified in the Columns property.

 * **ExpandedColumns** - property that sets the number of columns when the Gallery is expanded.